Music Academy staff

 Mr Joel Copeland

-BEd (Secondary Music), Ad Dip (Leadership & Management)
+MEd (Educational Leadership), BEd (Secondary Music), Ad Dip (Leadership & Management), MACEL

-Joel Copeland currently holds the position of Dean of Music at Canberra Girls Grammar School.
-He was previously employed at Radford College where he was Head of Music and Director of Choirs.
-Joel holds a Bachelor of Education (Secondary Music) and has been an exponent of the Kodály philosophy throughout his teaching career.
-In 2015, he received the Australian Kodály Certificate in Secondary Music Education and is currently undertaking a Masters in Education (Educational Leadership).
-Joel recently obtained an Advanced Diploma in Leadership and Management through the Australian Institute of Management.
-He has directed choirs, bands, orchestras and ensembles across all year levels and was heavily involved in the development and implementation of an International Baccalaureate inquiry-based music curriculum in the Radford Junior School.
-Joel spent 2016 as a Director of the Radford College Board.
+Joel Copeland currently holds the position of Director (Co-curricular) at Canberra Girls Grammar School, following on from the establishment of the Music Academy in the role of Dean of Music.
+Prior to this, he was employed at Radford College where he was Head of Music and Director of Choirs.
+Joel holds a Master of Education (Educational Leadership), a Bachelor of Education (Secondary Music), has been an exponent of the Kodály philosophy throughout his teaching career and in 2015, received the Australian Kodály Certificate in Secondary Music Education.
+He is a regular presenter at conferences and workshops around the country and is an accredited Australian Kodaly Certificate lecturer.
+In 2016, Joel obtained an Advanced Diploma in Leadership and Management through the Australian Institute of Management and in 2021 was certified by the Teacher Quality Institute as a Lead Teacher.
+He has directed bands, orchestras and ensembles across all year levels and has a strong passion for choral music.
+Joel’s experience in leadership and governance extended to his role as a Director of the Radford College Board in 2016.
 With experience teaching students from Pre-Kindergarten through to Year 12 as well as adult music learners in a community setting, Joel believes that music education should be made accessible to all and above all else, music learning should be fun and engaging.
 In 2010, Joel spent 18 months in the UK as the Assistant Director of Music at Kent College, Canterbury.
-Joel is currently serving his second 2-year term as the National President of the Kodály Music Education Institute of Australia (KMEIA Inc.) and is also a past President of the ACT Music Educators Network (ACTMEN).
-Joel was involved in the Music Australia delegation to Parliament House in 2017 and has previously held positions on the National Council of the Australian Society for Music Education (ASME).
-Joel is a passionate advocate for Music Education and is honored to lead The Music Academy at Canberra Girls Grammar School through 2018 and beyond.
+Joel also undertook a 4 year term as the National President of the Kodály Music Education Institute of Australia (KMEIA Inc.) and is also a past President of the ACT Music Educators Network (ACTMEN).
+Joel was involved in the Music Australia delegation to Parliament House in 2017 and has previously held positions on the National Council of the Australian Society for Music Education (ASME)

 Mrs Rowan Harvey-Martin